realshouzy/auto-file-sorter/README.md

 ### Arguments and flags of ``auto-file-sorter track``

 - Positional arguments: Paths to the directories to be tracked.
 At least one directory path must be provided.
 The tool will track all the given directories simultaneously using threading.
+- ``--undefined-extensions`` / ``-u``: Path in which files whose extensions are not defined in the configs will be moved.
+If no path was specified, said files will be skipped.
 - ``--autostart``(only supported on Windows): Runs the command on startup.
 Refer to [Windows setup](#windows-setup) for more information.

 ### Arguments of ``auto-file-sorter read``